julieces/SanctuaryCity/ActualFile.md

 - zoom: 8
 L.marker([41.7795, -87.7808]).actions.addRemove(S.map)
 ```
 In addition to Illinois’ current legal framework, a proposed bill entitled The VOICES Act (SB32) is pending.
 The bill would mitigate the possibility of deportation for immigrants who report domestic violence or other violent crimes to the police.
 CityKey, Chicago’s municipal ID, is now accepted as a form of identification for voter registration, and also works as a library and transit card.
-The organizations listed previously continue their operations in spite of increasing federal pressure on Chicago to comply with the Department of Justice.
+The sites marked on this map continue their operations in spite of increasing federal pressure on Chicago to comply with ICE.

 #**Oakland, U.S.A.**